Infill Housing Phase One: Monitoring

 PHASE ONE INFILL HOUSING FORMS

 Providing more housing choice is a key focus of the Official Community Plan (OCP).
-In New Westminster, this means encouraging more ground oriented housing forms.
-Typically a ground oriented unit has a separate, exterior door directly onto the street (without passing through a common lobby or corridor).
+In New Westminster, this means encouraging more ground oriented housing, laneway houses and townhouses.
+Typically a ground oriented unit has a separate, exterior door that opens directly onto a street or lane (without passing through a common lobby or corridor).

 The forms of ground oriented housing that received the most support during the development of the OCP were laneway and carriage houses, and townhouses and rowhouses.
-These forms were the focus of Phase One of the Infill Housing Program, and are now permitted within the appropriate land use designations and zoning districts.
+These forms are now permitted within the appropriate land use designations and zoning districts.

 Laneway and Carriage Houses